Amityville murders: Controversies

 On November 30, 2000, DeFeo met with Ric Osuna, the author of The Night the DeFeos Died, which was published in 2002.
 According to Osuna, they spoke for about six hours.
 However, in a letter to the radio show host Lou Gentile, DeFeo denied giving Ric Osuna information that could be used in his book, claiming that he immediately left the interview and did not speak to Osuna about anything substantive.

 According to Osuna, DeFeo claimed that he had committed the murders with his sister Dawn and two friends, Augie Degenero and Bobby Kelske, "out of desperation," because his parents had plotted to kill him.
 Allegedly, DeFeo claimed that, after a furious row with his father, he and his sister planned to kill their parents and that Dawn murdered the children to eliminate them as witnesses.
 He said that he was enraged on discovering his sister's actions, knocked her unconscious onto her bed, and shot her in the head.
 Police found traces of unburned gunpowder on Dawn's nightgown, which DeFeo proponents allege proves she discharged a firearm.
 However, at trial, the ballistics expert, Alfred Della Penna, testified that unburned gunpowder is discharged through the muzzle of a weapon, indicating that she was in proximity to the muzzle of the weapon when it was discharged and not that she fired the weapon.
 He reiterated this on the 2006 A&E Amityville documentary First Person Killers: Ronald DeFeo.
 This interview is extensively discussed in Will Savive's Mentally Ill In Amityville.
 Savive had an expert evaluate Della Penna's assessment and the expert confirmed that he was correct.
 Moreover, the medical examiner found nothing to indicate that Dawn had been in a struggle; the bullet wound was the only fresh mark on her body.

 Skeptic Joe Nickell noted in 2003 that, given the frequency with which DeFeo had changed his story over the years, any further claims from him regarding the events that took place on the night of the murders should be approached with caution.

 Most of the claims made in Ric Osuna's book are sourced to DeFeo's ex-wife, Geraldine Gates.
 While in the 1986 interview with Newsday, she asserted she married DeFeo in 1974, in Osuna's book, she alleges they married in 1970.
 Their 1993 divorce case says that they met in 1985, married in 1989, and divorced in 1993.

-Death

 Ronald DeFeo died aged 69 on March 12, 2021, at the Albany Medical Center.
 The official cause of death has not been released to the public.